CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

 If you were using the first histogram you would falsely argue that the most frequent rating was 9 or maybe 10.
 However, the second one makes everything crystal clear.
 Also, note that if you use the `value_counts()` function you wouldn't also fall into that trap.

+Thanks to these methods now you have a more clear understanding about the `rating` variable in your data.
+You will focus on the `user_id` next.

 How many unique `user_id` do we have in the `users` data?